Layouts¶

 get_fire_tab_using_uv() |

-Generates Python source from a callable, writes a temporary script, and returns the tab config plus the generated file path |
+Generates Python source from a function, writes a temporary script under ~/tmp_results/tmp_scripts/python/, and returns the tab config plus the generated file path |

 get_fire_tab_using_fire() |

-Builds a wrap_stackops fire ... command for an importable callable |
+Builds a wrap_stackops fire ... command for a function file under the user's home directory |

 make_layout_from_functions() |